-We recommend that the transfer of a member balance to another super fund, including a MySuper product, be excluded from the definition of a rollover and consequently the application of the proportioning rule.
-That is, allow the member's notional maximum tax-free amount in their benefit to carry across to their MySuper account.
+We recommend the transfer of a member balance to another super fund, be excluded from the definition of a rollover and consequently the application of the proportioning rule.
+That is, allow the member's notional maximum tax-free amount in their benefit to carry across to their new account.